opentext/forms-sample-app/README.md

 Step 1: Sign in to developer.opentext.com and open the organization view for your developer organization.

-Step 2: Open the tenants view and click on the tenant you want to use for your application to navigate to the tenant overview section.
-Copy the **tenantId** value to the property **REACT_APP_TENANT_ID** in the .env file, e.g.:
+Step 2: Open the tenants view and click on the tenant you want to use for your application to navigate to the tenant overview section and select to see the tenant information.
+Copy the **Tenant Id** value to the property **REACT_APP_TENANT_ID** in the .env file, e.g.:
 ```
 REACT_APP_TENANT_ID=b9c156c5-3292-4bad-b5ca-cb245c4c3873
 ```